jedwards137/oddsDashboard/README.md

 ## Backlog

+### Features
 - ability to choose which bookmaker's odds are displayed
 - support for more sports

+### Technical
-- refactor db logic with dates/timezones
+- refactor backend db logic with dates/timezones
--
+- refactor backend uri api logic